The Rainy Season in Kenya – Detailed Guide for Tourists

 You may be planning to visit Kenya and you may be wondering if It is possible to travel to Kenya during the rainy season and still have fun.
 You may be wondering if Visiting Kenya in the rainy season is a good idea or whether you should wait until the rain has let up.

 Kenya has two seasons – the rainy season and the dry season.
 The Rainy season runs between November and July with a break of a short dry period in January and February.
 The long dry period runs from June to October.
-Although the dry season is the best time to view wildlife in Kenya, you will still have great opportunities to view and photograph wildlife and have an enjoyable safariOpens in a new tab. if you visit in the rainy season.
+Although the dry season is the best time to view wildlife in Kenya, you will still have great opportunities to view and photograph wildlife and have an enjoyable safari if you visit in the rainy season.
 In this article, I will break this down in more detail and give you some useful tips for enjoying your Kenyan Safari in the rainy season.

 Seasons In Kenya